jmeyblum/Hollywood/README.md

 - HOLLYWOOD_ASSERT
 - HOLLYWOOD_LOG

 If you used the [Automatic Setup](#automatic-setup) the framework will already use default implementations for its assertions and logs.
-Otherwise, you will need to assign your own instances to `Hollywood.Runtime.Log.Logger` and `Hollywood.Runtime.Assert.Asserter` before creating and setting up your injection context.
+Otherwise, you will need to assign your own instances to `Hollywood.Log.Logger` and `Hollywood.Assert.Asserter` before creating and setting up your injection context.

 #### Log Level

 You can switch to different log levels from the `ILogger` instance.
-If you used the [Automatic Setup](#automatic-setup) or used the `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()` method to initialized the framework, you can also specified one of the following scripting define symbols to set the initial log level:
+If you used the [Automatic Setup](#automatic-setup) or used the `Hollywood.Unity.Helper.InitializeHollywoodWithDefaultForUnity()` method to initialized the framework, you can also specified one of the following scripting define symbols to set the initial log level:

 - HOLLYWOOD_UNITY_LOG_TRACE
 - HOLLYWOOD_UNITY_LOG_MESSAGE